hisptz/dhis2-mediator/README.md

 ### 5.2 Accessing allowed resources

 These API resources can only be accessed by GET, POST and PUT HTTP methods.
-As per the above example we can access the `dataStore` resource using the following requests.
+As per the above example we can access the `dataStore` resource using the following nrpm.
 These resources are not cached, hence no clearing of cache required for these resources.

 ```